N – Teacher & Class Information

 Rhyme of the week

-We have been learning a counting song.
+We will be singing a counting song.

 Click on the link to hear the rhyme.